BrandonLWhite/Stellaris-LaunchPad-UsbDevBulk-AutoWinusbInstall/README.md

 ##How it Works
 In a nutshell, the first time Windows enumerates a device with a particular VID & PID, it will send a "probe" request for a magic string descriptor at index 0xEE called the "Microsoft OS String Descriptor".
 Most devices will just reject this request, but if you respond to correctly, Windows will then follow up with additional Vendor Requests.
 One of these special Vendor Requests in particular, the "Microsoft Compatibility ID Feature Descriptor", allows your firmware to specify to Windows to load a certain generic driver.
 Recently Microsoft added the WinUSB.sys driver to the list of Compatibility IDs, and so that's what we're going to leverage here.

 I won't reiterate all of the gory details here.
 To tell you the truth, after poring over the relative MSDN docs the process is much simpler than MSDN makes it seem.
-Other folks have akready distilled down the information and made it much less confusing.
+Other folks have already distilled down the information and made it much less confusing.
 If you are interested in the details I suggest you check out the [WCID Devices page](https://github.com/pbatard/libwdi/wiki/WCID-Devices#wiki-Other) for [libwdi](https://github.com/pbatard/libwdi).
 It was really helpful to me in getting the kinks worked out and really helped clarify some of the aspects I wasn't getting out of the MSDN docs.